A developing winter storm system will bring mild temperatures today followed by snow, blowing snow, and colder temperatures on Saturday.

-Winnipeg’s seasonal daytime high is currently -13°C while the seasonal overnight low is -23°C.
+Today’s seasonal daytime high in Winnipeg is -13°C while the seasonal overnight low is -24°C.